fbpx

 You can choose a specific location to share if you want an estimated range for a particular application if you are an iOS 14 user.
 But, what about the websites or PWAs managing through W3C geolocation API?
 Not many explanations can be found, but let us deduce what exactly occurs.

-Although this change is performed on Safari on the Geolocation API is not specified, hence this latest setting is unknown to the website or PWA.
+Although this change is performed on Safari the Geolocation API is not specified, hence this latest setting is unknown to the website or PWA.

-4.Progressive Web Apps
+4. Progressive Web Apps

 Progressive web apps are becoming more famous day by day.
 PWAs execution becomes influenced by unsupportable settings, listed as: